 - The Little Prince, Antoine de Saint-Exupér

-I have been to twenty-five of the fifty United States and my favorite places are Jackson, WY, Kailua, HI and the San Juan Islands, WA.
+I have been to twenty-six of the fifty United States and my favorite places are Jackson, WY, Kailua, HI and the San Juan Islands, WA.

 There is something magical and extraordinary about these three places that captured my heart.
 The majestic Tetons invoke in me, feelings of being part of something bigger than myself, transporting me to a time when life wasn’t so easy.
 I also think the women in the wagon trains saw those mountains and said to the men, “Nope, I’m done, This is heaven right here.
 You can go on but I am staying.”
 And they plopped themselves down on a piece of land.
 That makes me feel strong and capable, thinking that maybe others before me did what was right for them.